 To protect data integrity, a complete version of every entry is stored indefinitely – and can be recalled when needed.
 Each version of every entry also has a data and time stamp recorded along with the identity of the user and the IP address of the computer in use.
 Nothing can be deleted from LabArchives so data will not leave the University.
 When writing a data management plan for a grant proposal be sure to include information about LabArchives.
 Text has been provided for you to adapt to your research.

-Research Electronic Data Capture (REDCap) is a FREE browser based tool that allows investigators and/or their staff to create web based case report forms (CRFs) and surveys to collect data from a variety of clinical research study types.
+Research Electronic Data Capture (REDCap) is a browser based tool that allows investigators and/or their staff to create web based case report forms (CRFs) and surveys to collect data from a variety of clinical research study types.
 REDCap use has been expanded for other uses such as mouse colony management.
 REDCap is on HIPAA and FERPA compliant servers at the Center for High Performance Computing (CHPC) and therefore appropriate for restricted data.
 Storage space is unlimited.
 Content is fully backed up.

+Check out the REDCap Training Videos.
 The Biomedical Informatics Core (BMIC) provides training and consultations for REDCap.
 Contact them at 801-587-8001.
 The Training Manager is Mei Xue and her phone number is 801-581-6442.

 CHPC offers four different types of storage: home directories, group space, scratch file systems and archive store space.
-Of these four options, the group and archive options can be readily used for data storage for groups even if they are not using CHPC compute resources to generate and/or process the data.Except for REDCap, In addition CHPC now offers protected environments for your data storage and GLOBUS for the secure transfer of data.
+Of these four options, the group and archive options can be readily used for data storage for groups even if they are not using CHPC compute resources to generate and/or process the data.

 CHPC Group Space: